cncf/wg-serverless/workflow/spec/spec.md

             "description": "Specifies how data input is compared with the value" },
         "transition": {
-          "description": "Transition definition if there is valid matches", "$ref": "#/definitions/transition"
+          "description": "Next transition of the workflow if there is valid matches", "$ref": "#/definitions/transition"
         }
     },